iQubeS/documentation/docs/useful-links.md

+# NOTE
+This isn't linked in the sidebar since it was written for summer interns.

 # Basics

 Some links to websites, articles, guides and documentation that should be useful to learn or brush up on various topics.
 Starting with the websites I use daily: